dprint/dprint/docs/overview.md

 * `StartIgnoringIndent` - Signal to the printer that it should stop using indentation.
 * `FinishIgnoringIndent` - Signal to the printer that it should start using indentation again.

+In the Rust implementation these exist directly on the `PrintItem` enum.

 ## Printer

 The printer takes the IR and outputs the final code.
 Its main responsibilities are: